 Note: This graph is a count of current EDIS data using the ICD codes B34.9 and J06.9, which are consistent with a clinical presentation of influenza-like illness.
 This data may differ from that presented in the Winter Respiratory Illness Report provided by the Information and System Performance Directorate, DoH.

-The number of respiratory illness presentations to EDs increased in the past week to the higher range of values usually reported at this time of year (Figure 3).
+The number of respiratory illness presentations to EDs decreased in the past week and was in the middle range of values usually reported at this time of year (Figure 3).